TaoRuijie/ECAPA-TDNN/README.md

-## ECAPA_TDNN_Trainer
+## Introduction

-This repository contains unofficial code to train the speaker recognition model (Standard ECAPA-TDNN) in VoxCeleb2 dataset.
+This repository contains unofficial code to train the [standard ECAPA-TDNN](https://arxiv.org/pdf/2005.07143.pdf) for speaker recognition in VoxCeleb2 dataset.

 This repository is modified based on [voxceleb_trainer](https://github.com/clovaai/voxceleb_trainer)